 In this subsection, we isolate the effect of the teacher context while holding the on-policy training procedure fixed.
 Specifically, we compare three variants: conditioning the teacher on \emph{only the article text}, \emph{only the answer}, and the full \emph{text-plus-answer} context.
 A direct comparison to offline distillation methods is deferred to Section~\ref{subsec:ablation}.

 \paragraph{Results.} The results are shown in Figure~\ref{fig:KI_ablation}.
 Conditioning the teacher on the full text-plus-answer context yields the strongest performance, achieving 89\% strict accuracy.
 Using only the article text substantially underperforms, consistent with prior findings that text-only distillation provides a weak and noisy supervisory signal.
-Conditioning on answers alone improves performance over text-only context but still falls short of the full context.
-These results suggest that answer-conditioned context plays a critical role by providing a stronger guidance for the student policy.
+Conditioning on text alone improves performance over answers-only context but still falls short of the full context.
+These results suggest that answer-conditioned context plays a critical role by providing stronger guidance for the student policy.